Russia's attack at Poland's border shattered the image of calm in western Ukraine - KESQ

 “Now this has changed.
 Now Putin wants all Ukraine,” he added.

-When Russian forces bombarded the military complex in the Lviv region, families in the city heard the booms and thuds of Putin’s war, getting a tiny taste of the horrors their countrymen and women further east have experienced for nearly three weeks.
+When Russian forces bombarded the military complex in the Lviv region, families in the city heard the booms and thuds of Putin’s war for the first time, getting a tiny taste of the horrors their countrymen and women further east have experienced for nearly three weeks.

 Analysts believe an invasion of western Ukraine remains a long way off, especially since the resistance in central, southern and eastern Ukraine has repelled a significant occupation of the country.